London flooding hits Tube services and roads

 - Published

-Flooding has hit parts of London after heavy rain overnight, causing transport closures and flooded roads.
+Flooding has hit parts of London after heavy rain overnight, causing transport closures.

 Images taken in Knightsbridge, west London, show motorists attempting to navigate waterlogged roads following the downpours.